Overcasetv/LanHouse/README.md

 - Transaction history window (shows all top-ups and checkouts, with daily totals)
 - Visual status indicators (available, running, time expired, rest)
 - Rest timer for PCs
-- Fit-to-screen and manual resizing
+- Fit-to-screen, scrollable, and manual resizing
 - Atomic data saves and backup system
 - Logging of all transactions and events
 - CSV export for daily usage and billing reports
 - Easy PC count adjustment and renaming
 - Transparent background for professional look
+- **Live charge calculation**: See the current amount due for each PC as time is used
+- **Session time tracking**: See total time added for each session, updated live
+- **Per-PC notes**: Add and save operator notes for each PC

 ## Installation
 1. Ensure you have Python 3.8+ installed.